ajsmith607/thisismitime/content/mikei/index.md

 *0.0.0*

-Zero mitime can be thought of as daily recurring negative leap time within the structure of mitime.
+Zero mitime represents daily recurring negative leap time within the structure of mitime.

 *Mitimezones* describe the structure of mitime, and how mitime maps to standard time.
 Therefore, a completely explicit mitime reference will include its mitimezone in the following format starting with the basic mitime format already discussed above: